id101010/ansible-archlinux/INSTALL_LEGACY.md

 ```

 Edit the syslinux configuration to support your cryptlvm.
 To do this you need
-to change the APPEND lines for Arch and Archfallback.
+to change the APPEND lines for the Arch and Archfallback targets.
 To make sure your system
 has the right keyboard layout append a location and language entry to the
 kernel line.
 The example below uses the Swiss QWERTY layout.
 If you use an
-english QERTZ layout you can omit these entries.
+english QWERTZ layout you can omit these entries.
 The Quiet and Splash options
 are used for plymouth.
 This will give you a nice looking input field for the LUKS passphrase.

 ```bash